avf2001/IELTS/Speaking/Task 1/Topics/Home.md

 * historical sites (n): a building that was built in the past
 * hospitality (n): The friendly and generous reception and entertainment of guests, visitors, or strangers
 * to settle down (v): adopt a more steady or secure style of life, especially in a permanent job and home
+* catch sight of (phrase): see something
+* dress up (phrase): to put on clothes that are more formal than the clothes you usually wear
+* humble (adj): having or showing a modest or low estimate of one’s own importance
+* suit myself (v): to do exactly what you like/want
+* to afford (v): to be able to financially support/have enough money to pay for Sth
+* to be away (adj): to or at a distance from a particular place, person, or thing
+* to help (SO) do Sth (v): to make it easier or possible for (someone) to do something by offering them one’s services or resources.
+* to make a living (v): to earn enough to support one’s self
+* to mix and match (v): select and combine different but complementary items, such as clothing or pieces of equipment, to form a coordinated set
+* to share ups and downs (v): together being through good and bad times
+* troublesome (adj): causing difficulty or annoyance
+* taste (n): a preference or liking for something, inclination
 ## Questions
 ### Where is your home?
 ### Do you live in a house or a flat